-Toqué's co-founder and once executive chef, Normand Laprise, practically defines Quebec gastronomy.
+Normand Laprise, co-founder and once executive chef of Toqué!, practically defines Quebec gastronomy.
 Laprise is a pioneer of Quebec haute cuisine, meticulously plated dishes brimming with locally-sourced ingredients, wild concepts, and stunning flavor combinations.

 As with Europea, Toqué! is one of Canada's finest tables, with both representing the country's only two Relais et Châteaux members, a France-based international fellowship of luxury hotels and restaurants remarkably fussy with regards to whom they let into their circle.

-Not that Toqué is fussy.
+Not that Toqué! is fussy.
 Nor is it stuffy.
 Service is quite friendly and down-to-earth.
 And you don't absolutely need a jacket and tie to walk through the door, but do dress smartly.
 And count on spending well over $300 for two unless you opt for the tasting menu which generally hovers around the $120 per person price point.
-But even then, to go full-on epicurean, you'll want those wine pairings, which range from $80 to over $100 for anywhere from 5 to 7 glasses, each carefully chosen to match every course of the tasting menu.
+But even then, to go full-on epicurean, you'll want those wine pairings, which range from $80 to more than $100 for anywhere from five to seven glasses, each carefully chosen to match every course of the tasting menu.
 Or keep it simple with one bottle as recommended by the sommelier.
 Don't be afraid to ask for an affordable one.

 Located right by Montreal's largest convention center, Palais des congrès, Toqué is sandwiched between Old Montreal and Chinatown which makes for a pleasant after-dinner walk provided the weather cooperates.